justpaulmiguel/Web1Proj/README.md

 Create tasks here for everyone to see and pick which one would you like to work on.

-- Change Password Admin UI
-- Admin UI Design
+- Continue Designing (will be broken up later)
 - Add logic to update page title based from the page

 Admin

 - Dashboard

-- Past Records (Search Bar)
 - Requests
+- Finish todos

+- Review features

 ## Working